PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_traffic.md

 - `outflow`: Max flow through door.
 Door's state will be changed adequately.
 - `max_agents`: Max agents that can pass door.
 Door will be closed permanently

-{%include note.html content="the door's state *close* is permanent, meaning that the door is closed until the end of the simulation, whereas *temp_close* means that the door is closed temporally and may be open at some time during the simulation"%}

 ## Sample

 ```xml